QSTN: A Modular Framework for Robust Questionnaire Inference with Large Language Models: Core Features

 \section{Core Features}

 \texttt{QSTN} was developed with three objectives in mind: First, it enables \emph{robust evaluation} of and with LLMs, addressing prompt sensitivity \cite{tjuatja2024llms,dominguezolmedo2024questioning}. \texttt{QSTN} is engineered to address this challenge directly through a highly modular and configurable design.
+Each part of the pipeline can be exchanged independently from the other parts.

 Second, \texttt{QSTN} is designed to be \emph{efficient}, so it can be used in large-scale studies.
 For experiments with multiple prompt variations and/or personas, we automatically utilize prefix caching and batching for local inference in vLLM \cite{Woosuk2023vllm}, and asynchronous calling with the AsyncOpenAI API \cite{openai_python_2023}.